bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 ~~~

-## countersign
+### countersign

-To complete a two signature operation.
-This command take the hex code
+Complete a two-signature operation.
+This command take the hex code from the operation
 and signs with the global identity.

 **Arguments.** The `--network` global option must be specified.

-**Additional input.** Before creating the Bitmark the CLI will prompt
+**Additional input.** Before creating the Bitmark, the CLI will prompt
 for a password to decrypt the identity's private key to perform the
 signing operation.

 **Errors.** The command will terminate with an error if this identity
 does not match the receiver in the transaction.

-### Command options
+#### Command options

 -------------------------------  ---------------------------------
 `--transaction|-t HEX-DATA`      The transaction hex data from a previous
-                                 transfer or other two signature
+                                 transfer or other two-signature
                                  operation.
 This data will only have a
                                  single signature.
 -------------------------------  ---------------------------------

-### EXAMPLE
+#### Example

 ~~~
 bitmark-cli --identity=barney --network=testing countersign --transaction=05208981eb58c965e2360b3ffeedf47d8f770a2fff7f67e5c348302d839afbf83dee0021138a0b5c7ed5ab0c80bfd3968749e824f599bbf05540c045d26f72cedbfdb49977403e421917b8c1fbaa385b023fb84f19660e1b6f85e0f09473d6f7143de2450fba99dd931d2d42c01133e9e749dcb1d8a729114c0fe007a1617304f255274a7108
 ~~~

-## blocktransfer
+### blocktransfer

-To transfer the ownership of a block to another account and/or change
+Transfers the ownership of a block to another account and/or changes
 the crypto-currency addresses.

 This can only be used if the account belonging to a miner is added to